mdn/translated-content-de/files/de/web/css/animation/index.md

   animation: 4s linear 0s infinite alternate animating-multiple-properties;
 }

-/* es ist möglich, mehrere Eigenschaften in einer einzigen Animation zu animieren */
+/* it is possible to animate multiple properties in a single animation */
 @keyframes animating-multiple-properties {
   from {
     transform: translateY(110vh);